somaalapati/urls-to-screenshots/README.md

 - This updated value skip the completed URLs and start with the 151st URL.

 ## Parameter - FileSeq:
+- We use this parameter to maintain sequence number to all the URLs from different files within a batch.
 - In "URLtoScreenshot.Java" file, readExcel method contains a parameter "fileSeq".
 - Default value is 0.
 - When we need to run 2 excel files parallelly and each file contains 1000 URLs, then 'fileSeq' value for first test should be '0'.
 For the 2nd test the value should be '1001'.